CJLawson175/DoublePendulumSim/README.md

 <h1>Double Pendulum Simulation

 <h2>Description</h2>
 <b>This projects uses C Programming to simulate the motion of a double pendulum.
 A double pendulum is 2 rods with lengths L1 and L2 for rod1 and rod2 respectively.
 At the end of rod one is a mass M1 and rod 2.
 At the end of rod 2 there is just mass M2.
 The equations for motion of this system were obtained using the Euler-Lagrange equation.
 The units for Mass, Length and Gravity in this simulation are arbitrary.
 For Mass and Length the values are simply ratios M1:M2 and L1:L2.
+Because the Initial Conditions have a large effect on the motion of the system the Initial Conditions are also inputted by the user in radians.
 </b>
 <br />